Grants, New Mexico: Geography

 Grants is located in north-central Cibola County.
-Santa Fe Avenue (former US 66) is the main road through the city, while Interstate 40 passes through the south side of the city, with access from exits 81 and 85.
+US Route 66 (formerly known as Santa Fe Ave) is the main road through the city, while Interstate 40 passes through the south side of the city, with access from exits 81 and 85.
 I-40 leads 78 mi east to Albuquerque and west 61 mi to Gallup.
 The town of Milan borders the northwest end of Grants.

 According to the United States Census Bureau, the city has a total area of 38.5 km2, all land.
 Grants is on the north end of the large and recent (youngest flows around 3,000 years old) lava field known as El Malpais ("the badlands"), part of which is preserved as El Malpais National Monument.
 To the northeast of town are the San Mateo Mountains and Mount Taylor, at 11301 ft the highest peak in the region.
 West of the city is the Continental Divide and the Zuni Mountains, an eroded anticline with 2-billion-year-old Precambrian granites and metamorphic rocks at its core.
 The region is primarily high desert country, dominated by sandstones and lava flows.